MartynasIT/Jasmin-JS-API-automation/Task 2/README.md

 # Warning

 Node JS must be installed before doing anything.
-Webdriver version might not match, in that case download a good wedriver and put it in node_modules chromedriver folder
+Webdriver version might not match, in that case download a good wedriver and put it in node_modules chromedriver folder or change verson in package